-Lucy Morrison - Administrative Assistant
+Lucy Morrison - Executive Assistant

 Lucy is responsible for assisting the Executive Director, the MVC staff, and the Commissioners in a myriad of organizational and administrative tasks.

-Lucy joined the MVC staff as the Administrative Assistant in March 2017.
+Lucy joined the MVC staff in March 2017.
 Prior, she worked for the Town of Edgartown in the Planning Board and Affordable Housing departments.
 A born and raised islander, she studied at Smith College and the University of Cincinnati with a focus on chemistry and environmental science.
 She now serves as a member of the Edgartown Planning Board and has a seat on the Dukes County Regional Housing Authority Board of Directors.

 Curtis Schroeder - Administrator and Chief Fiscal Officer